svilupp/awesome-generative-ai-meets-julia-language/README.md

 ## Models

-Build, train, and deploy Large language models in Julia.
+Build, train, and deploy Large language models (and other modalities) in Julia.

 - [Flux.jl](https://github.com/FluxML/Flux.jl) - Flux is a machine learning library for Julia that is flexible and allows building complex models.
 However, at the time of writing, I'm not aware of any Large Language Models (LLMs) that have been implemented and trained in Flux.
 - [Transformers.jl](https://github.com/chengchingwen/Transformers.jl) - Transformers.jl is a Julia package that provides a high-level API for using pre-trained transformer models.
 It also allows to download any models from Hugging Face hub with `@hgf_str` macro string.